MicrosoftDocs/xamarin-docs/docs/essentials/platform-extensions.md

 author: jamesmontemagno
 ms.author: jamont
 ms.date: 03/13/2019
+no-loc: [Xamarin.Forms, Xamarin.Essentials]
 ---

 # Xamarin.Essentials: Platform Extensions

 Xamarin.Essentials provides several platform extension methods when having to work with platform types such as Rect, Size, and Point.
 This means that you can convert between the `System` version of these types for their iOS, Android, and UWP specific types.

 ## Get started